Skip to main content (Press Enter)

 • Collaboration with Public Health

-Families of color with a child under five yrs:
+Minority families with a child under five years:

-The participants are families of color with children from birth to 5 years old.
+Participants are families of minority with children birth to five years old.

 Services Include:

-• Case management services that help provide opportunities for early childhood education.
+• Case management services that help provide opportunities and access to early childhood education.

 • Connections to community resources.